 Regional Tau Pathology and Loneliness in Cognitively Normal Older Adults published in Translational Psychiatry 2018.

-Social Engagement, Beta-Amyloid, and Cognitive Function in Older Adults: Oral Presentation at the 2018 Alzheimer’s Association International Conference.
+Fred D’Oleire Uquillas presents research on Social Engagement, Beta-Amyloid, and Cognitive Function in Older Adults at the 2018 Alzheimer’s Association International Conference.